 Table 6.5 gives the ratio of test scenarios with 2 objectives for which an approach found the best archive.
 For the default branching order, we see that the online selection methodology has a high ratio (0.83) that is significantly larger than all other approaches.
 This indicates that our approach is working correctly, and that the changing algorithms positively improves anytime behavior.
-For the O^{sum} branching order, we see that the DFS approach still has the best ratio, which is not surprising since it was the best approach in the previous experiments, and was not considered for the online selection methodology.
-However, it is worth noting that the ratio of the DFS approach decreased slightly, from 0.8 to 0.72, compared to the ratio values without the online selection methodology, which means that our online methodology approach could sometimes find a better archive in cases where the individual IBB approaches could not.
-Nonetheless, these results indicate that taking into account the ordering of the items to select the initial selection strategy could improve the performance of our online selection methodology further.
-Lastly, we see that, as for the default order, the online selection methodology has the best ratio of all other approaches.
+For the $O^{\text{sum}}$ branching order, we see that the DFS approach still has the best ratio, which is not surprising since it was the best approach in the previous experiments, and was not considered for the online selection methodology.
+However, it is worth noting that the ratio of the DFS approach decreased slightly, from 0.8 to 0.72, compared to the ratio values without the online selection.